dveni/reportero/README.md

 ```
 reportero -p <PATH TO BEAMTIME FOLDER> -o test.csv
 ```
-> Note: You may need to use the `ignore_folders` argument to omit directories when checking for stitched scans
+> Note: You may need to use the `ignore_folders` argument to omit directories when checking for stitched scans.
+Inside scans, there might be folders that do not correspond to subscans.
+This will make the stiched scan scheck to consider that it is a subscan, and it will be skipped afterwards because no subscans were found.
+A warning is raised in this case.

 This will create two files:
 - test.csv: Contains a list with all the scans done during the beamtime sorted by creation time, along with relevant information.
 The output file can be named differently.
-- test.log: Log file showing warnings that could be potential issues (e.g.: Missing flat images files, duplicated files, etc)
+- test.log: Log file showing warnings that could be potential issues (e.g.: Missing flat images files, duplicated files, etc).
+It is recommended to check each of them.

 Additionally, you will be able to see relevant statistics (both in the logs and on the terminal):
 - Total data size